 It can be a real challenge, but the times when you really invest myself in finding out more about what your child enjoys and why he enjoys it, pretty soon it becomes interesting and fun for you, too.
 And you’ll see a side of him that you hadn’t noticed before.
 Your efforts to enter his world is affirming for him, and it adds a sense of greater understanding and comfort to your friendship.
 You’re less likely to talk down to him as a silly, immature kid, and more likely to show respect for who he is.

 – Push things deeper and risk discomfort.
 There are some situations that are easier to avoid or let someone else handle.
 But if you’re going to have that close connection with your children, you can’t sit on the sidelines or assume they will get the wisdom they need on their own.
 You have to be willing to push beyond the everyday, ordinary interactions and address the tough issues.

 Maybe it’s having an involved discussion about your beliefs or about dangerous behaviors that other kids are getting into.
 Maybe it’s taking a stand and holding your child accountable with hard consequences.

 On the other side, maybe it means expressing love and appreciation for your children from your heart, even though, based on your personality or your upbringing, it might feel unnatural or “unmanly” to say, “I love you” or give your kids hugs and kisses.
 Don’t assume they know how much you love them!
 Go deeper and speak those words they need to hear.
 Or start with fist bumps and squeezes on the shoulder as you work up to bear hugs.

-Dad, what’s have I missed here?
+Dad, what’s missing here?
 What is your secret for building that close bond with your kids?
-Please give me some feedback either below or on our Facebook page.
+Please provide some feedback either below or on our Facebook page.